- The Maxwell Cluster

 - Maxwell is a research facility so students (both taught and research) will need to supply a letter of endorsement from their supervisor.

 Your request will be forwarded to our dedicated Digital Research Services Team for approval.
 Please allow 2-3 working days for your request to be actioned.
 For non-routine requests, we may contact you to discuss your requirements and to assess whether the work you propose work is viable.

 Once your request has been approved you will be able to access Maxwell via a range of SSH, Remote Desktop and Portal options.

 What are the costs for using Maxwell?

 There is no charge to hold an account on Maxwell or to try out the service.
-Limited free use is available for the following:
+Limited free use (up to 1000 core hours) is available for the following: